Ifoegbu1/deepar-flutter-plus/README.md

 > **New in v0.1.8**: Improved iOS camera initialization with better error handling and platform view creation.

 ## Installation

 Please visit the [developer website](https://developer.deepar.ai) to create a project and generate your separate license keys for both platforms.

 Once done, please add the latest `deepar_flutter_plus` dependency to your pubspec.yaml.

 **Android**:

- 1. compileSdkVersion should be 33 or more.
+1.  compileSdkVersion should be 35 or more (required for 16KB page size support and Google Play Store compliance).
 2.  minSdkVersion should be 23 or more.
 3. Download the native android dependencies from the [downloads](https://developer.deepar.ai/downloads) section and paste it in your flutter project at `android/app/libs/deepar.aar`.
+    - **Important**: For 16KB page size support, ensure you're using DeepAR Android SDK version 5.6.20 or later.
 4. Make sure to `pub clean` & `flutter pub upgrade` to fetch latest working code.

 **iOS**:

 1.  iOS 13.0+ is required.
 2. If you encounter the error `'deepar_flutter-Swift.h' file not found`, make sure you're using the latest version of the plugin which fixes this issue.

 Also add the following permission requests in your AndroidManifest.xml

 ```xml
 <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"  />
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>